 Al the information above applies to walkers, too!
 Whether you’re a power walker, a regular walker, or you like to throw in a walk break on your long runs, the drills, form reminders, and extra considerations all apply to you, too.

-When walking, think about how you can keep your upper back engaged to strength your arm swing.
+When walking, think about how you can keep your upper back engaged to strengthen your arm swing.
 Don’t let yourself slump as you get tired, especially if your walk break is in the middle of running efforts.

 You can also practice the stable arm drill while walking.
 Keep the same pattern of hands apart, hands together with bounce, and hands together without bounce to illuminate how, even when not running, your core engages to keep you steady.